 All of this also means that you should speak with an attorney as soon as possible.
 Hiring an experienced criminal defense lawyer is the best way to avoid unnecessary consequences; and, the sooner your attorney can get started, the more time he or she will have to build a strategic defense.
 It is never too soon to consult with an attorney, but waiting too long can put you in a dangerous position.

-Request a Confidential Consultation with Philadelphia Defense Lawyer Brian Fishman
+Request a Confidential Consultation with Philadelphia Criminal Defense Lawyer Brian Fishman

 Are you facing a criminal charge in Philadelphia?
 If so, we urge you to contact us immediately to discuss your case.
-To speak with defense attorney Brian Fishman in confidence, call 267-758-2228 or enquire online now.
+To speak with criminal defense lawyer Brian Fishman in confidence, call 267-758-2228 or enquire online now.